-Get Native Kids on Bikes is proud to partner with Storyriders to provide a culturally focused approach to their cycling intitiatives.
+Get Native Kids on Bikes provides a culturally focused approach to increase the health and wellbeing of Indigenous youth

 I am a member of the community…

 Unsure of how you can help?
 We have outlined practical actionable items in our volunteer section.
 Let’s see how to use your transferable skills to Get Native Kids on Bikes.

 Looking for ways to donate and support the people doing the work?
 Take a look at what is being done in Indigenous communities and choose where you want to contribute.